MohammadMzien2/MohammadMzien2/README.md

 - 👀 I’m interested in gym
 - 🌱 I’m currently learning Webbutvekling
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me gmail: Mohammad Mzien
+- 📫 How to reach me gmail: Mohammadlu281@gmail.com
 - My phone number: 0736342581

 <!---